Dinder is a small village 2½ miles west of Shepton Mallet, and 2 miles east of Wells in Somerset.

 07 Jun 1940 | 03 Dec 1944 |

 It is recalled the Patrol had two OBs.
-Horace Godfrey recalled the Patrol initially made use of a split in the rock of Foster Yeoman's Quarry on the south side of Dulcote Hill.
+Horace Godfrey recalled the Patrol initially made use of a split in the rock of Foster Yeoman's Quarry on the south side of Dulcote Hill, above the railway line.
 A natural cave system was enlarged by blasting.
+This was used for the first year but they moved sites after having problems with badgers.
 Dennis Dyke knew about it but it was replaced by a more conventional OB in Lyatt Wood by the time he joined in 1942.
+It is unknown if this OB is still there as some of Dulcote Hill has been quarried for years.

-The OB in Lyatt Wood was started to be built by the Patrol but finished by the regular army.
+The OB in Lyatt Wood was started to be built by the Patrol but finished by the regular army around 1941 to 42.
 They dug up a fir tree, buried a "Nissen hut" then replanted the fir tree.
-The main chamber was split into two and they made bunk beds of wire netting with a wooden frame.
+The main chamber was split into two, they made bunk beds of wire netting with a wooden frame for the sleeping side and stored food and explosives in the other side.
 The entrance was a trap door that then had a two step drop down entrance.
-They stored food and explosives there.
-It appears the OB had wooden flooring and in the centre of the main chamber floor is some form of sump to allow for drainage.
+It appears the OB had wooden flooring and in the centre of the main chamber floor is some form of square sump to allow for drainage.
+This OB runs East to West and it is sited on the friendly side of Stop Line Green, one of the WW2 stop lines.

 Dinder Patrol